 - Lauren Mielke (Deputy Director at Holbrook RECC)

 Once the design and drawings were approved, Evans got straight to production.
-All consoles at Evans are made by project, so teams can focus on each client through the production process.
-All consoles are all designed and made in-house as well!
+All consoles at Evans are made per project, so teams can focus on each client through the production process.
+All consoles are designed and made in-house as well!

 Once production was complete, the consoles went into staging.
 At Evans, we stage every single project to ensure everything was built exactly as the client needed.
 For Holbrook, we staged each console one by one and checked for any deficiencies that may have occurred during production.
 This quality check is integral to the Evans process, as it brings all parties involved.
 Our Project Manager, Designers, and Production managers must all sign off approval during staging, otherwise, the console does not get shipped.
 This was crucial for Holbrook because of the scale of the project and how many positions there were.